 Treatment Options for Cocaine

 Fortunately, there are treatment options for those struggling with cocaine addiction.
 At Granite Recovery Centers, our New Hampshire-based addiction treatment center offers the latest in both holistic and allopathic treatment options.
 Evidence-based clinical disciplines are combined with a comprehensive curriculum based on the 12-step model, a system that has proven effective.
-We have specific

 The treatment program includes options for medical detox, medication-assisted therapies, primary residential treatment, and intensive outpatient counseling, as well as extended care and sober-living assistance.
 There is a growing community of former addicts who believe that these treatment centers have helped them get their lives back.